yeshaswiniOpsmx/enterprise-argo/README.md

 - Please create/update the DNS based on the loadbalancer created using instructions here: https://docs.google.com/document/d/1cahEx4NihwRyqZtFijTJ79Zxe8_PixuKrosAocxSIrk/edit#
 #### Install ISD-ARGO

-- OPTIONAL: Update forwarder.externalName URL.
+- OPTIONAL: Update forwarder.externalName URL in isd-argo-minimal-values.yaml.
 The actual DNS needs to be created after installation
 - Apart of above 3 urls update the Argo CD Url in the DNS name server record must exist or "hosts" file must be updated.

 	```console